wjholley/BIS15W2025_wholley/lab3/hw3.md

 **5. Based on the summary output, do you see anything in the data that looks strange?
 Think like a biologist and consider the variables.**

+There are many abnormalities and quirks in the data.
+One variable that caught my eye was the "dimension" variable, because all of its entries are either 2 or 3.
+I was trying to figure out what the authors of the data meant by "dimension" so I used the DOI number to find their paper and figure it out. "dimension" refers to the foraging dimension of the animal, animals that can forage in 3 dimensions, such as fish or birds, are assigned 3, and animals that forage in "2" dimensions, such as camels or cows, are assigned 2.
+Although there are no issues with this data itself, I feel like the variable dimension should have a more descriptive name such as "foraging.dimension" to make it more clear.
+Another issue I noticed is the large amount of NAs within the data.
+A few are okay, but after a certain point they become detrimental to any calculations performed.

 **6. The `min` and `max` functions can be used to find the minimum and maximum values in a vector.
 Use these functions to find the minimum and maximum values for the variable `mean.mass.g`.**